-During November, high concentration of chlorophyll were observed along the northern coast of Vanua Levu, western and central coasts of Viti Levu, some parts of the Mamanuca and Yasawa Group, parts of Kadavu, Lomaiviti Group, Vanuabalavu and along the coastal areas of Lakeba.
+During December, high concentration of chlorophyll was observed along the northern coast of Vanua Levu, western and central coasts of Viti Levu and parts of Kadavu.

 Chlorophyll concentration can be of great interest to fishermen targeting smaller pelagic (open sea) fish.
 High concentration of chlorophyll can also provide indication of potential hazardous conditions near the coast from reef fish diseases, such as ciguatera, harmful algal blooms, and outbreak of Crown of Thorns starfish, which is a coral eating pest.
-For further information on chlorophyll concentration refer to http://oceanportal.spc.int/portal/help/about chlorophyll.pdf
+For further information on chlorophyll concentration refer to http://oceanportal.spc.int/portal/help/about_chlorophyll.pdf